saksham-jain/WebPages-in-a-Click/README.md

 You can edit your favourite sites by just opening python script in python IDLE and change the urls.

-Indeed this works fine to me.
+Indeed this works fine to me!!